 BUT, I realise that there are so many things wrong with this viewpoint.

 Body-positivity is one of the most important things you can have.
 The way we think about our bodies massively affects our mental health.
 Having a healthy mind-body relationship isn’t about changing things until you’re satisfied with how you look.
 It’s about accepting our bodies as they are, whatever shape or size they might be in.
+As body positivity is important, this then comes as no surprise to find that some people may choose to work on their self-confidence by visiting someone like a Bay Area Boudoir Photographer, for example, in the hopes of improving on this aspect of their life.
+It’s all about feeling empowered, which is one step towards body positivity.

 Every little flaw you think you have, they are part of you.
 It’s so difficult but we have to find a way to get past the idea that there is one perfect body type.
 It sounds cliché but every single one of us is beautiful.
 As we are.